kri55is/Flickster/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-Small thing while trying to create a folder layout-land : I created it and didn't see it.
+* Small thing while trying to create a folder layout-land : I created it and didn't see it.
 I tries to create it again but got error that "layout-land already extists"-->
 It was existsing but you have different ways of looking at your projects file and I was in the "wrong" one.
 Found solution here: https://stackoverflow.com/questions/29458189/android-studio-layout-land-folder-not-appearing
+* After I used Final Android Resizer that imported images I couldn't reference them (R.drawable.imageName), they weren't recognized.
+I had to clean & rebuild fo fix it.

 ## Open-source libraries used